-Look for job-hoppers who are running toward something.
+1. Look for job-hoppers who are running toward something.

 Target candidates who are looking for something you can give them.
 Specifically, target candidates who are looking for something which other employers have not given them.
 For example, target candidates who are looking for a challenge or for work that is stimulating and interesting.

-Avoid job-hoppers who are running away from things.
+2. Avoid job-hoppers who are running away from things.

 Subsequently, avoid job-hoppers that are running away from something.
 Avoid candidates who voice complaints about why they have not been able to be successful.
 Avoid job-hoppers who complain about prior “bad” employers and circumstances.

 Look for candidates who clearly describe why they want to work at your organization.
 Furthermore, look for candidates who clearly describe why they want to work in the role you are offering.
 This shows that the candidate has thought enough about the role to be able to commit to it.

-Look for people who have committed to interests or hobbies.
+4. Look for people who have committed to interests or hobbies.